cesarjesus/mallcu/README.md

 # Mallcu

-Simple excercise to show REST services with Java.
+Simple exercise to show REST services with Java.

 How to start the Mallcu application
 ---